Vendors and their Products

 Val Flewelling : Cinnamon buns, paintings and cards

-Matthew Culberson: Eggs, bacon, sausages, garden seeds, vegetables, and Mennonite baked goods
+Matthew Culberson: Eggs, bacon, sausages, garden seeds, and vegetables.

-Inga, Ineta, and Santa: Knitted items including scarves and socks
+Inga Jeruskula: Knitted items including mittens and socks

 Briggs & Little yarn: Woodstock's best selection of local yarn